-Figure 11: Dominance solvable games.
+Figure 12: Dominance solvable games.
 In game Di, player i has a strictly dominant action (taken by levels $k \ge 1$ ).
 Player j can either best respond to a uniform distribution (k = 1) or to player i's dominant action $(k \ge 2)$ .

-Assuming level 0 types uniformly randomize, the following characterizes level-types in Di.
+In the level k framework of strategic sophistication (e.g. Nagel [1995] and Stahl and Wilson [1995]), level 0 is assumed to uniformly randomize, level 1 best responds to level 0, and so on, with level k best responding to level k-1.
+In game Di, the following characterizes level-types.
 Player i: levels $k \geq 1$ take the dominant action.
 Player j: level 1 best responds to a uniform distribution and levels $k \geq 2$ best respond to i's dominant action.